0xchamin/ai_diary/README.md

 1. Started using [DeepSeek](https://www.deepseek.com/).
 DeepSeek is build atop ChatGPT?
 2. Learn that my idea around *GPU benchmark* is already exists.
 This means, this is a valid problem and people have already worked on it.
 So, park that idea.
+3. Found a paper titled [Understanding LLMs: A Comprehensive Overview from Training to Inference](https://arxiv.org/pdf/2401.02038).

 **1st January 2024**